 Map your highest-risk zones (loading docks, garden centers, machine shops).

-Prioritize use cases aligned to your incident history—slip detection, vehicle monitoring, equipment compliance.
+Prioritize use cases aligned to your incident history—such as SOP adherence, vehicle monitoring, or confirming restricted area access.

 Ensure camera coverage is adequate; supplement with additional devices as needed.